hkim07/extract_misinformation_candidate_tweets/README.md

 2) Run `preprocess.py` that returns a file `replies.csv` consisting of three columns: tweet_id, user_id, and text.
 Mentions, emojis, and URLs in body texts will be removed.

+3) Run `calculate_similarity.py` that returns a file `replies_with_sims.csv` that a new column "sims" is added to the `replies.csv`.
+This column stores cosine similarity between representation vectors of replies and the vector of official advice that we set as a reference of accurate information.
+Representation vectors are computed through the Sentence-BERT model (Reimers & Gurevych, 2019).
+You can change official advice in `calculate_similarity.py`.

+### References
+Reimers, N., & Gurevych, I. (2019, November).
+Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks.
+In Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP) (pp. 3973-3983).

 ## COVID-19 misinformation about use of antibiotics

 ### Data collection (Jan 1 - Mar 31, 2020)